imoiwm/mentalmaths/README.md

 # mentalmaths
 Mental math game.
-Completed as an AP project
+Completed as an AP project (Spring 2018).